circleci/circleci-docs/jekyll/_cci2/testing-ios.md

 As a result of the macOS system Ruby (2.6.3) becoming increasingly incompatible with various gems (especially those which require native extensions), Xcode 12 and later iamges default to Ruby 2.7 via `chruby`.

-This allows for greater compatibility and reliability out of the box with gems moving forward.
-For the vast majority of users using Ruby 2.7 will feel transparent as common gems, such as Fastlane, run without any issues.
+Defaulting to Ruby 2.7 allows for greater compatibility and reliability with gems moving forward.
+Common gems, such as Fastlane, run without any issues in Ruby 2.7.

 To switch to another Ruby version see [our chruby documentation](#images-using-macos-1015-xcode-112-and-later), or to revert back to the system Ruby, add the following to the beginning of your job: